Family proceedings court

 In England and Wales, family proceedings court was the name given to a magistrates' court when members of the court's family panel sat to hear a family case.
 It was a court of first instance in England and Wales that dealt with family matters.
 Cases were either heard in front of a bench of lay magistrates or a district judge (magistrates' courts).

 From 22 April 2014 the family proceedings court has ceased to exist and its functions were absorbed into the new single Family Court following the enactment of the Crime and Courts Act 2013.
 Magistrates continue to sit in family proceedings in the way described but within a different court arrangement.

 Jurisdiction

 The family proceedings court's jurisdiction was derived from the Magistrates' Courts Act 1980.

 The Children Act 1989 provided the basis for most applications dealing with children.
-Beyond the 1989 Act, magistrates continue to have quite separate powers to make maintenance orders between spouses to protect them from one another, to protect ‘associated persons’ and to regulate occupation of the family home.
+Beyond the Children Act 1989, magistrates continue to have quite separate powers to make maintenance orders between spouses to protect them from one another, to protect ‘associated persons’ and to regulate occupation of the family home.
 The main provisions that affected law and procedure in the family proceedings court were: